Improving Our Relationship With Our Moms

 Here are some (very subjective) reflections on this topic:

 - Get better at directly communicating.
-Us women often hold back until there is an explosion.
+As women we often hold back until there is an explosion.
 We find other avenues like our girlfriends or partners to vent to without addressing the real problem.
-When us daughters learn how to address conflict to our moms swiftly and directly, we often eliminate or reduce unnecessary “extras” such as aggressiveness, anger, snarky texts, or resentment.
+When we learn how to address conflict to our moms swiftly and directly, we often eliminate or reduce unnecessary “extras” such as aggressiveness, anger, snarky texts, or resentment.

 - Gain insight on your patterns.
 Going to therapy can provide tremendous support in this area.
 How did your mom evolve into the person she is?
 What good and bad traits did she pass down to you?
 What surprising things do you appreciate about her?
 When we take a look at our side of the street as well as the unique side of hers, we are reminded of empathy.
 Empathy invokes compassion and love; compassion and love invoke healing and redemption.

 - Find grace in her humanness.
 Your mom is allowed to mess up.
 And, she should because if she didn’t she would have a bit of a perfection problem.
 Our moms did not parent us perfectly.
 Often, they “helicoptered” over us or were nowhere to be found.
 Some of them even hurt us from their own unresolved pain.
 I think all of this is ok.
 It reminds us that even the most intrinsic love is not black and white.
 And, it convicts us to shed our shame and self-criticism in our own faulty parenting.